-This long Dr Rajendra Prasad Essay in English is beneficial for School Students of classes 5, 6, 7, 8, 9, 10, 11, 12, and Competitive Exam Aspirants.
+This long Dr Rajendra Prasad Essay in English is beneficial for School Students of classes 5, 6, 7, 8, 9, 10, 11, and 12, and Competitive Exam Aspirants.
 After reading this article about Dr Rajendra Prasad Essay, you will be able to answer all important questions related to it.

 Essay on Rajendra Prasad – When India became independent on August 15, 1947, Mahatma Gandhi, while describing the specialty of Indian democracy, said that even a farmer here can become the president of India.
 This statement of Gandhiji was soon proved right, when January 26, 1950, the personification of “simple living high thinking” and a great man who led the farmers of Bihar was made the first president of the country.

 That great person was none other than the pride of Bihar, Dr. Rajendra Prasad, who gave up his ongoing advocacy to support Gandhiji in the Indian freedom struggle.

 Rajendra Prasad was born on December 3, 1884, in a village called Jiradei in the Siwan district of Bihar province.
 His father Shri Mahadev Sahai was a learned man and his mother Shrimati Kamleshwari Devi was a pious woman.
 His family and financial life were happy.
 His ancestors were the Diwans of Hathua State.

 |Dr. Rajendra Prasad

 |3 December 1884, Jiradei Village, Siwan District, Bihar

 |Shri Mahadev Sahai (Father) Shrimati Kamleshwari Devi (Mother)